peplau/Sitecore-GenAI/README.md

 The following steps are shown in the video:

-1. Using Content Editor, the content author right clicks the item where the new item is going to be created, then **Scripts > GenAI > Generate Content with AI**;
+1. Using Content Editor, the content author right-clicks the item where the new item is going to be created, then **Scripts > GenAI > Generate Content with AI**;

 1. The content author selects the template to be used in the new item creation (Eg: Page);

-1. At the **Content** tab, the content author fills the fields:
+1. At the **Content** tab, the content author fills in the fields:
     1. **Force Item Name** (optional) - If the field is left empty, the item name will also be generated with AI;
     1. **What do you want the content to speak about?**
     1. **Keywords (comma-separated)**